DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Method

-To achieve domain-aware expert selection, we design DSR.
+To achieve topology-aware expert selection, we design DSR.
 Given $f$ and its corresponding domain embedding $d$, we first reshape ${f}$ into a 3D sparse tensor to capture its local topological structure and positional correlations in the spatial dimensions, and then apply a 3D spatial convolution operation for feature extraction.
 Through a set of learnable convolutional kernels and normalization, the model effectively extracts feature representations ${f}'$ with spatial locality awareness.
 Subsequently, we map the current scene to the corresponding domain embedding $d$ based on its dataset affiliation, and a lightweight MLP then transforms $d$ into a continuous vector $\mathbf{e}_d \in \mathbb{R}^D$ for channel alignment, which encodes domain-specific semantic priors.
-We add ${e}_d$ to the spatially convolved feature ${f}'$ via broadcasting to generate the domain-aware routing input:

-where $z \in \mathbb{R}^{N\times D}$.This fusion operation ensures that routing decisions depend not only on the input content but are also explicitly guided by the semantic information of the target domain, thereby enhancing the domain adaptability of expert assignment.
+We add ${e}_d$ to the spatially convolved feature ${f}'$ via broadcasting to generate the domain-aware routing input: ${z} = f' + e_d,$ where $z \in \mathbb{R}^{N\times D}$.This fusion operation ensures that routing decisions depend not only on the input content but are also explicitly guided by the semantic information of the target domain, thereby enhancing the domain adaptability of expert assignment.